Attraction Laboratory

 How do I tell the difference between chemistry and compatibility on a first date?

-How long should the first date be?
+How long should a first date actually be?

 Sources